josamontiel/Detection-Engineering-Framework/development-phase-A.md

 - **🔍 Technical feasibility analysis**
 - **💻 Development and testing of rules & responses**

 The technical feasibility analysis stage involves assessing the viability and effectiveness of the proposed detection mechanisms.
 This analysis ensures that the selected technical approaches align with the organization's security objectives and can adequately address the identified adversarial behaviors.
-During this stage, the development team evaluates various factors, including the availability of required data sources, the compatibility of chosen detection techniques with existing infrastructure, and the feasibility of integrating detection capabilities into the SIEM system.
+During this stage, the development team evaluates various factors, including the availability of required data sources, the compatibility of chosen detection techniques with existing infrastructure, and the feasibility of integrating detection capabilities into the detection system.
 The goal is to ensure that the chosen approach is technically feasible and will yield accurate and reliable results.

 Once the technical feasibility analysis is completed, the development and testing of rules and responses commence.
 This stage focuses on translating the identified detection requirements into actionable rules and response mechanisms.
 Detection rules are crafted to specify the criteria for identifying malicious behaviors based on collected data.
 These rules can include patterns, signatures, thresholds, or statistical models that indicate the presence of potential threats.
 Simultaneously, response mechanisms are developed to trigger appropriate actions when a malicious behavior is detected.
 These actions can range from generating an alert or notification to initiating automated remediation processes.